Arthrose - Welche Bewegungen tun mir gut?

 3. Avoid excessive exertion in sports.

-4. Plan for proper recovery after exercise.
+4. Plan for adequate recovery after exercise.

 6. Prevent injuries and allow them to heal.

-7. Adapt sport to the climate and environment.
+7. Adapt sports to climate and environment.

-8. Maintain proper nutrition and hydration.
+8. Pay attention to proper nutrition and hydration.

-9. Adapt exercise to age and medication.
+9. Adapt sports to age and medication.

-10. Sport should be fun!
+10. Sports should be fun!

 Joint-friendly sports:

-• Nordic walking
+• Nordic Walking

 • Pilates